-I've published a dozen of my short stories in the British SF magazine Interzone, which devoted a special issue to my fiction in December 2010.
-My fiction has also been published in Year's Best SF 14 , Asimov's Science Fiction, Analog: Science Fiction and Fact, Orson Scott Card's Intergalactic Medicine Show, Tales of the Unanticipated, The Mississippi Review, Diagram, Pindeldyboz, and other places.
+Jason has published more than a dozen of his short stories in the British SF magazine Interzone, which once devoted a special issue to his fiction.
+His fiction has also been published in Asimov's Science Fiction, Analog: Science Fiction and Fact, InterGalactic Medicine Show, Tales of the Unanticipated, The Mississippi Review, Diagram, Pindeldyboz, and other places.
+Book anthologies containing his stories include Year's Best SF 14 edited by David Hartwell and Kathryn Cramer, Bless Your Mechanical Heart edited by Jennifer Brozek, and Beyond the Sun edited by Bryan Thomas Schmidt.